justinwj/Visio-Diagram-Generator/docs/VDG_MILESTONE_EIGHT.md

 - When `--include-unknown` is set, either:
   - emit edges to a sentinel node `~unknown` with dashed style and `metadata.code.dynamic=true`, or
   - include in summary metrics only (configurable; start with sentinel approach for visibility).
- - Reference: see `docs/VBA_IR.md` (Mapping → Dynamic calls and unknown targets) for canonical field mapping and include-unknown behavior.
+ - Reference: see `docs/VBA_IR.md` (Mapping â†’ Dynamic calls and unknown targets) for canonical field mapping and include-unknown behavior.

 Container IDs & Collisions
 - Container IDs derive from IR `module.id`; labels from `module.name`.